Munshibari family of Ulipur: Family

 It is said that Bonawari Munshi never had a child which is why, his wife Kadinginee Munshi adopted a son, named Binod to serve the estate's founder, Laxmi Narayan.
 Binod, as it turned out, was also without an heir.
 His wife Krishna Kaminee adopted another son called Brojendra Lal for the same cause.
 Finally, Brojendra Lal Munshi's wife, Asharatha Munshi gave birth to two daughters.
 The oldest named Shuchi Rani and younger was called Shushama.
 The latter died young.

-Sachi Rani was married off in Kushtia, her family later leaving to live in Kolkata.
-Her child named as Sushamakanti who along his family lives in Kolkata.
-Shachis mother Asalata then adopted a male child for the inheriting the estate.
+Sachi Rani was married off in Kushtia, her family later left to live in Kolkata.
+Her child named as Sushamakanti who along with his family lives in Kolkata.
+Shachis mother Asalata then adopted a male child for inheriting the estate.
 After the Bangladesh Liberation War, Bihari Lal Munshi the incumbent head of the family went to Kolkata giving the responsibility of taking care of the Munshi Bari to a local named Saifur Mia, who allegedly handed over the Munshibari to one Arif Mia.